How to work for yourself: A complete guide

 When you work for yourself, it’s easy to get carried away and work until you sleep.
-This can prove to be counterproductive and lead you to feel overwhelmed.
+This can prove to be counterproductive and lead you to feel overwhelmed or burned out.

 Create a morning and evening routine that suits you and stick by it.
 When you wake up, it’s go-time.
 Get up, clean up, fuel up and start rolling.

 Make sure you take some time once per week to tidy up and clean your home.
 Perception becomes reality so when your workspace looks more productive, it will actually be more productive.